devonzuegel/ketchup-club/README.md

   - when the app comes back to the foreground, if the user is ONLINE, it should start the ping interval again
   - if the user is OFFLINE, it should not start the ping interval
 - [ ] Store `push notifications` & `theme` in AsyncStorage so they don't get reset every time they open the app
+- [ ] Only show YOUR friends.
+Currently the app shows all users
+- [ ] Dark theme improvements
+  - [ ] Store the user's chosen theme in AsyncStorage so that it doesn't get reset every time they open the app
+  - [ ] Make the splash screen match the theme

 ## Phase 3: Before making it public